 This misconception, that a salesperson must be pushy to succeed, addresses a deep-seated selling objection.
 A selling objection is not a mental objection.
 It is an emotional objection.

 Imagine that.
 We all know prospects have buying objections that stop them from buying.
-But few sales managers seems to consider that many of their Lower Third salespeople have selling objections that stop them from selling!
+But few sales managers seems to consider that many of their Lower Half salespeople have selling objections that stop them from selling!

 When you hear your salespeople frequently say they don't want to be "pushy", that clearly signals they are not comfortable asking prospects to take action.
 Any action.